 This fun one-hour merit badge session teaches Scouts to explore their creativity.
 They will paint, draw, and sculpt in a variety of media.
+Art requirement 6 can be completed before or after camp.

 Basketry

 Each Scout will learn multiple ways to weave a basket and make one to take home.
 This is an excellent merit badge for young Scouts.